-Fake indoor grass for dogs
+Fake indoor grass pads for dogs

-1. Owners of small dogs have enough problems with housebreaking.
+3. Owners of small dogs have enough problems with housebreaking.

 We all know at least one person who owns a Yorkie, Maltese, Chihuahua or Pomeranian that pees in the house.
 I’m not talking about old dogs that can’t hold it.
 I’m talking about 2-year-old dogs that still aren’t potty trained.

 If the owner can’t train her dog to go to the bathroom outside (one of the easiest things to teach a dog), how will she train her dog to pee on fake grass?
 This will only encourage the dog to pee on carpet, rugs, couches and mattresses.
 I am a professional pet sitter and I see examples of this every week.